Qualifications are made up of courses. Some universities call these papers. Each course is numbered using six digits.

 Course planning information

-Attendance at all laboratory classes and submission of all lab reports is compulsory.
-To pass the course students must achieve at least 50% for the laboratory component and at least 40% in the final exam.
+• Attendance at all laboratory classes and submission of all lab reports is compulsory. • To pass the course students must achieve a minimum 50% in laboratory work and at least 40% in the final exam.

 General progression requirementsYou must complete at least 45 credits from 200-level before enrolling in 300-level courses.